Divy-1729/TARS.help/README.md

 ## Navigating this Repository

 ### Datasets
-Contains the datasets the models are trained on.
+Contains the datasets we use to train the models.

 ### NLP Backend
-Holds the models trained to diagnose our patients.
-Folder Structure:
+Preliminary diagnosis of patient condition through conversation.
 - **ExploratoryModels:**
   Contains all preliminary exploration work on various NLP models.
 - **ProductionModels:**
-  Contains all optimized models for the `Catharsis.AI` pipeline. *(Incomplete)*
+  Contains all optimized models for the `Catharsis.AI` pipeline.

 ### GPTChatbot
 Includes the GPT pretrained model which will be re-trained using reinforcement learning to optimize its interactions with our users. *(Not implemented yet)*